 Recognition of individual achievements and contributions is an important part of our culture.
-Our Customer Priority One program encourages customers, peers and leaders to recognize our employees, customers or vendors who exemplify the Company's commitment to customer service.
+Our Customer Priority One program encourages customers, peers and leaders to recognize our employees, customers or vendors who exemplify the Company's commitment to customer service to cultivate a culture of inspiring one another to be their best.
 We also award Milestone Service Awards to employees for their years of service and dedication of time to our Company, which recognize employees at each five-year service anniversary.